Pumpkin Muffins Recipe

 two photos showing How to Make Pumpkin Muffins from Scratch - combining wet ingredients

-Next, add brown & granulated sugar and stir or stir until the sugars are dissolved and the mixture is homogenous (uniform throughout).
+Then, add the brown & granulated sugar and whisk until the sugars are dissolved and the mixture is uniform throughout.

 two photos showing How to Make Pumpkin Muffins from Scratch - adding brown and granulated sugar